iShuchi/accel_nav/README.md

     To map the environment, add map topic on RViz and move the robot by publishing velocities using `ros2 topic pub /cmd_vel geometry_msgs/msg/Twist "{linear: {x: 0.0, y: 0.0, z: 0.0}, angular: {x: 0.0, y: 0.0, z: 0.0}}" -r 10`

-    After building the entire map, the map can be saved using commanmd, `ros2 run nav2_map_server map_saver_cli -f map_name`
+    After building the entire map, the map can be saved using command, `ros2 run nav2_map_server map_saver_cli -f map_name`

     **NOTE** - Map of the environment with .yaml and .pgm file is already saved inside ***maps*** directory of ***accel_bringup*** package which can be directly used for navigation.